giorgiaBertacchini/graph_routing_airquality/README.md

 It responds to the parameters set in the `routing_config.json` file, containing the routing parameters, such as:
 * `source_id` and `destination_id`: the IDs of the starting and ending route junctions.
 * `algorithm`: the pathfinding algorithm to use (Dijkstra, A*, or Yen).
-* `weight`: the weight to minimize in the path search (PM10, distance, effective PM10, green_area, altitude difference or a combined weight).
+* `weight`: the weight to minimize in the path search (distance, route PM10, route green area or a combined weight).
 * `top_k`: the number of paths to return in the case of the Yen algorithm.
 * `combined_weight`: the parameter to balance the weight between PM10 and distance in the case of the combined weight.